jez/pandoc-hanging-punctuation/website/index.md

 regenerate: true
 ---

-This project provides a [lua filter] for [Pandoc] along with some CSS files which together allow curly quotes to hang into the margin.
+This project provides a [lua filter] for [Pandoc] along with some CSS styles which together allow curly quotes to hang into the margin.
 Here's an example:

 [lua filter]: https://pandoc.org/lua-filters.html